 Use your bottom shelf for meat or fish.
 Not only is this the coolest spot in your fridge so there is less risk of spoilage, but you also won't have to worry about accidental leakage over the rest of your food that causes nasty odors or contamination.

 This one is pretty easy—try to fit all of your produce in the crisper drawers for maximum freshness.

-Your door is the warmest part of your fridge, so store more stable items here like condiments and jams.
+Your door is the warmest part of your fridge, so store more stable items, such as condiments and jams, here.

 Use Clear Containers

 One easy way to ensure you stick to your system and keep everything in its place is to invest in a few shallow clear containers.
 These are super helpful at helping to corral your stuff and keep like items together.
 Label each one by type of food or expiration date.

 Not only will clear containers help you keep a solid framework for your organization, but they're also much simpler to remove and clean than an entire shelf.

 If you want to take your organizational skills to the next level, consider tacking up a dry-erase sheet to your fridge.
 This allows you to keep a running tally of what you have in your fridge without sifting through it.
 This doesn't need to be a comprehensive list of every single item, but it can be helpful to write down which side veggies you bought this week or what meat products will be going bad soon.

 This way, you can easily see what ingredients you're missing and keep track of expiration dates so you can make a plan to use everything you buy.